Module 5: Developing and Maintaining Healthy Routines (Part 1)

 • Continue to engage in your current hobbies and interests.
 Just because you are in college doesn’t mean that you have to start fresh!

 • Explore new activities.
 Your college will likely have a wide range of recreational activities to choose from, not to mention recreation and leisure activities available in the surrounding community.
-Taking advantage of these opportunities to try out new things while continuing to participate in tried‐and‐true hobbies and interests will help you become well‐rounded in your extracurricular life.
+Taking advantage of these opportunities to try out new things while continuing to participate in tried and true hobbies and interests will help you become well‐rounded in your extracurricular life.

 • Balance leisure time with academic and other activities.
 Of course, you need to managing your time and prioritize your responsibilities, striking a balance that allows for recreation in addition to these responsibilities.